Skip to main content

 • --pinf: To filter based on the number of parsimony informative sites.

-• --percent-inf: To filter based on percentage of parsimony informative sites.
+• --percent-inf: To filter based on a percentage of parsimony informative sites.
 Calculated based on the highest parsimony informative sites across all alignments.

 Extracting options